 (a) in the case of land which was the subject of a mineral claim or dredging claim granted under the repealed Act that by the operation of the transitional provisions set forth in the Second Schedule became subject to the primary tenement, the date of approval of the claim; and

-(b) in any other case, the date on which the primary tenement was granted,
+(b) in any other case, unless subsection (1aa) applies, the date on which the primary tenement was granted,

 mark out and, in accordance with section 41, apply for a prospecting licence for gold (in this section called a “special prospecting licence”) in respect of any part of the land the subject of the primary tenement.

+(1aa) If the primary tenement was granted as a result of a reversion licence application, a special prospecting licence may be marked out and applied for at any time after the date on which the primary tenement was granted.

 (1a) A special prospecting licence may only be applied for by, granted to or held by a natural person.

-(2) Within 14 days after lodging an application for a special prospecting licence under subsection (1) the applicant shall give notice thereof to the holder of the primary tenement as if such holder were the occupier of the land to which the application relates.
+(2) Unless subsection (5a) applies, an applicant for a special prospecting licence shall, within the prescribed period, give notice thereof to the holder of the primary tenement as if such holder were the occupier of the land to which the application relates, and subsections (3) to (5) apply in respect of the application.

 (3) Where, after being served with notice of the application for the special prospecting licence, the holder of the primary tenement does not lodge an objection against the application the mining registrar may, subject to this Act, grant the application as provided in subsection (6).